 The primary purpose of participation in forensics is to gain skills in public speaking and argumentation.
 Forensics participation is one of the primary extra-curricular activities employers look for on resumes since it means an applicant possesses self-confidence, communication skills, organizational and time management skills.
 Many famous political, religious, and cultural leaders have forensics competition in their background.

-The OSU Forensics team began in the late 1800s, the only extra-curricular activity at Oregon Agricultural School.
+The forensics team has a rich history at OSU.
+Founded in the late 1800s, the team was the only extra-curricular activity at Oregon Agricultural School.
 Debate, along with the Alumni Association, are the only things that remain of that original school.
 Over the years, OSU has been both innovative in its educational approach and successful in competition.
-In the 1920s, the team did 6 week long debate tours of Europe and the East Coast.